netdata/netdata/docs/store/change-metrics-storage.md

 `page cache size` sets the maximum amount of RAM (in MiB) the database engine uses to cache and index recent metrics.
 `dbengine multihost disk space` sets the maximum disk space (again, in MiB) the database engine uses to store historical, compressed metrics.
+When the size of stored metrics exceeds the allocated disk space, the database engine removes the oldest metrics on a rolling basis.

 ## Calculate the system resources (RAM, disk space) needed to store metrics

-If you need to store more or less metrics using the database engine, we recommend you use the below calculator to find an appropriate value for `dbengine multihost disk space` based on how many metrics your node(s) collect, whether you are streaming metrics to a parent node, and more.
+You can store more or less metrics using the database engine by changing the allocated disk space.
+Use the calculator below to find an appropriate value for `dbengine multihost disk space` based on how many metrics your node(s) collect, whether you are streaming metrics to a parent node, and more.

 You do not need to edit the `page cache size` setting to store more metrics using the database engine.
 However, if you want to store more metrics _specifically in memory_, you can increase the cache size.